 Hit the Road Protected

-Enjoying your motorcycle in winter requires that you protect your bike as well as your body.
+Enjoying your motorcycle in winter requires that you protect your bike and your body.
 Accidents will happen, regardless of how careful you are, and others with whom you share the road may not always be so careful.
-If an accident occurs, you're going to want your bike to be protected by an insurance policy.
-Yes, you could buy cheap bike insurance, but then you run the risk of suffering gaps in coverage.
+If an accident occurs, you will want your bike to be protected by an insurance policy.
+Yes, you could buy cheap bike insurance, but then you risk suffering gaps in coverage.
 It's better to pay for a comprehensive insurance policy to ensure your bike is covered through many types of damages and accidents.
 If you do experience an accident or collision, contact your insurer immediately.

 Watch for Black Ice

 Snow and ice aren't the only danger that you'll find on the road.
-Even worse is "black ice," which is difficult to spot until you're driving over it.
-Unlike snow and ice, black ice occurs when moisture in tiny spaces in the rough road surface freezes, creating a slippery driving surface where none is apparent.
-Black ice can even occur when temperatures are above freezing, especially in the morning when ground temperatures have not had time to heat sufficiently.
-How to avoid this sinister driving condition?
+Even worse is "black ice," which is difficult to spot until you drive over it.
+Unlike snow and ice, black ice occurs when moisture in tiny spaces on the rough road freezes, creating a slippery driving surface where none is apparent.
+Black ice can even happen when temperatures are above freezing, especially in the morning when ground temperatures have not had time to heat sufficiently.
+How can writers avoid this sinister driving condition?

 - Pay attention to weather warnings: be extra cautious when overnight temperatures have reached below freezing, and look for road signs that identify icy conditions.'

 - Be watchful where black ice gathers — on bridges, overpasses, and in shaded areas.